srachat/srachat/README.md

 More information: https://docs.docker.com/docker-for-windows/.
 4) Clone the repo to some place at your local file storage
 5) Navigate to the created project: `cd srachat`
-6) If you startup Docker for our project for the first time.
-You have to rebuild Docker Compose by typing `docker-compose build`.
-Next step is the startup it by `docker-compose up`.
+6) If you startup Docker for our project for the first time, you have to startup it by `docker-compose up`.
+If any services or the contents were added/changed you have to rebuild Docker by command `docker-compose build` and next startup it by `docker-compose up`.
 7) Write to the browser's address bar localhost:8000/pidor/rooms/ and you can use it.